Get connected to get ahead

 Don't overlook Twitter when you're networking online ‒ it can be a great place to stay informed.
 Just like LinkedIn, once you clean up your profile to make sure you're presenting a professional image, you can start following companies you're interested in.
 You may hear about new vacancies this way.
 Just as importantly, you'll have their latest news and updates so that, come interview time, you can show you've done your research.

-From small, local events to large industry conferences and even online gatherings, networking events are the traditional (and traditionally feared) way of expanding your network.
+From small, local events to large industry conferences and even online gatherings, networking events are the traditional (and traditionally feared!) way of expanding your network.
 However, signing up for every event and throwing around business cards isn't the most effective way to go about it.

 Grow your existing network ‒ whilst also giving back to the community and plugging career gaps ‒ through volunteering.
-You'll have the chance to make strong connections with other volunteers and connect with the organisation's executives ‒ it may even lead to paid work further down the line.
+You'll have the chance to make strong connections with other volunteers and to connect with the organisation's executives ‒ it may even lead to paid work further down the line.

 Who should you network with?